Call Now - Open 24/7

 Got more questions?

-Which Streets Are the Most Dangerous for Cyclists in New York City?
+Which Streets Are the Most Dangerous for Cyclists in NYC?

-Broadway and 4 Avenue had the most bicycle accidents in the past five years according to the open data statistics.
-These streets have bustling traffic, high speed limits, and insufficient bike lanes.
+Broadway and 4th Avenue had the most bike crashes in the past five years, according to the NYC Department of Transportation statistics.
+These streets have heavy traffic, high speed limits, and insufficient bike lanes.
 The combination of these factors is what makes them so dangerous for local cyclists.

-How Many Cyclists Were Killed in New York in the Past Year?
+How Many Cyclists Were Killed in NYC in Recent Years?

-In 2024, 24 people lost their lives in biking accidents in the city.
-Cyclist deaths make up over 10% of all traffic fatalities in New York City.
+In 2024, 24 people lost their lives in biking accidents in the city, according to the most recent bike accident statistics New York reported.
+Cyclist deaths make up over 10% of all traffic fatalities in NYC.

 What Season Is the Most Dangerous for New York City Cyclists?

-What Is the Most Popular Cause of Bicycle Accidents in NYC?
+What Is the Most Common Cause of Bicycle Accidents in NYC?

-Inattentive and negligent drivers are the leading causes of bike accidents in New York.
-However, cyclists and other vulnerable road user categories are also prone to making mistakes that result in crashes.
+Inattentive and negligent drivers are the leading causes of bike accidents in NYC.
+However, cyclists and other vulnerable road users can also make mistakes that result in crashes.

 Get a FREE case evaluation today